-The pigeons are first boiled, stuffed either with either spicy rice or grits along with onions and tomato sauce.
+The pigeons are first boiled and then stuffed either with spicy rice or grits along with onions and tomato sauce.

 Then, the pigeons are either deep-fried or baked in the oven.
 This dish certainly has loads of fat and carbs, but the experience is worth it!

 Set the fork and knife aside – you can only enjoy this dish using your bare hands!

 Some restaurants add something special to the rice or grits stuffing – the pigeon’s internal organs!
 Yes, you read that right.
 You may find the kidneys and heart within the rice, only if you are lucky.

 4 – Tarb (Grilled Kofta Wrapped in Lamb Fat)

 Tarb is a beautiful fatty twist of the usual “Kofta“.
 Kofta is made of minced meat, onions, a bit of minced fat, and spices mixed together.
 Tarb is kofta wrapped in a layer of lamb fat that has then been grilled to a golden brown color.

 There are specialized grilled meat products restaurants all over Egypt.
 That is where you can find Tarb.